ufal/UMR/doc/UMR-CS-guidelines-notes-sent-level.md

 3) **our comments to the American approach**

-**Problem with nouns**:

-not clear how event nominals are defined ... (should be based on semantic type) ...
-BUT seems as not consistent in the guidelines examples:
+**Agentive nouns**: their treatment seems inconsistent in the guidelines examples:

    *The bus **driver** turned the corner too sharply.* ... bus driver as agent name (not process)